 - SJHC commits to meeting the accessibility needs of their workforce from the point of recruitment, to workplace accommodation and career development.

-For more information about our accessibility policy or our accessibility plan For general accessibility inquires please contact the Patient & Family Experience, and Community Engagement Team by either calling 416-530-6000 (please press 1) and then dial extension # 3379 or emailing email@example.com.
+For more information about our accessibility policy or our accessibility plan For general accessibility inquires please contact the Patient & Family Experience, and Community Engagement Team by either calling 416-530-6000 (please press 1) and then dial extension x3379 or emailing firstname.lastname@example.org.